 Our guide is written to help you select the best garden offices for your home and life style.
 You have probably read enough on websites and in magazines to know that garden office buildings are very different from sheds or chalets, but perhaps you’re not sure what makes them different or how to choose the best.

 This Guide explains about outdoor home offices designed for all-year-round work or leisure use, rather than basic summerhouses or sheds that aren’t suitable for winter habitation.
-The Guide also introduces you to small British businesses that specialise in these uniques insulated buildings.
+The Guide also introduces you to small British businesses that specialise in these unique, insulated buildings.

-A really good garden office are a major investment, rather like a new car.
+A really good quality building is a major investment, rather like a new car.
 And, like buying a car, it’s important to do your homework and ‘test drive’ before you buy.
 So, our first bit of advice is don’t buy on-line without seeing a similar one first.

 The InsideOut website belongs to the directors of a small architect’s practice, who spent ten years designing and building bespoke offices, studios and granny annexes throughout the UK.
 During that time the directors have become experts and are sharing what they’ve learnt with you, so that you are well informed before buying.

 Not all living or working accommodation has to be attached to your house.
 With a small leap of the imagination you can create a haven for work or leisure, to improve your quality of life at home.
 Investing in the best garden office buildings will provide lasting benefits.
 And bear in mind that quality equals longevity.
 In other words, you get what you pay for.

 Each manufacturer has their own, varied range of garden offices.
-Starter offices are available from some suppliers for as little as four or five thousand pounds.
+Starter buildings are available from some suppliers for as little as four or five thousand pounds.
 Others sell substantial buildings that command a substantial price.
 All the elements covered below influence the ranges and prices of offices that each manufacturer offers.
 As with all major purchases, you get what you pay for.
 If a building seems to be too cheap to be true, it is to cheap to be true!